 To assign a player channel or the Software Player from the Player field, proceed as follows:

 1. Right-click the Player field.

-This displays a contextual menu which lists the available player channels and the Software Player option.
+This displays a contextual menu which lists the EVS video servers and their player channels, and the Software Player option: